What is Cure Wounds?

 - Celestial (Warlock Subclass) – These Warlocks can choose Cure Wounds as a spell known thanks to their Expanded Spell List feature.

-- Circle of Wildfire (Druid Subclass) – Similar to the Cleric above, these Druids always have Cure Wounds prepared from their Circle Spells feature.
+- Circle of Wildfire (Druid Subclass) – Similar to the Cleric above, these Druids always have this spell prepared from their Circle Spells feature.

 - Mark of Healing (Halfling Variant) – From the world of Eberron, this race will give you a free casting of Cure Wounds using your Wisdom modifier once per long rest.